Manila, the Philippines

 It was said that God made man and woman; everything else was made in China.
 I would say that everything that God had made was eaten in China and in Chinatowns the world over.

 Every major city in the world outside China, it seemed, had a Chinatown.
 Manila had one of the oldest – at more than 500 years old!
 After all these centuries, Binondo was still a partly-insulated enclave of Chinoys (Chinese-Pinoy, Pinoy being a vernacular shorthand for Filipino).
 Binondo was the heart of old Manila.
 That heart had since been transplanted to Makati in recent years.
-Now Binondo was more like the belly of Manila – the city’s gastronomic center where dim sum delights and lavish lauriat could be had.
-I’d always wanted to sample authentic Chinatown cuisine, but it was not common for most to go to Binondo.
+Binondo became more like the belly of Manila – the city’s gastronomic center where dim sum delights and lavish lauriat could be had.
+I had always wanted to sample authentic Chinatown cuisine, but it was not common for most to go to Binondo.
 It was in an out-of-the-way district for people from other parts of the metro.
-One day, the yuzhou conspired that I should go on a culinary tour of Binondo, thanks to my Chinoy friend who treated us on his birthday.
+One day, the yuzhou conspired that I should go on a culinary tour of Binondo, thanks to my Chinoy colleague who treated us on his birthday.

 We all converged at Binondo Church, a logical meet-up place since it was just meters down the bridge that connected Chinatown to the rest of the country.
 It was still the Philippines so a major landmark in this Chinatown was not a temple but a cathedral, formally named Minor Basilica of St. Lorenzo Ruiz after the first Filipino saint.
 Ruiz worked in the church for many years until a twist of fate led him to Japan where he was martyred for his faith.

 But we were here for physical sustenance, not spiritual.
 Off to the food trail we scurried.
-First stop was a hole in the wall, but my friend swore by their dumplings: Dong Bei Dumplings along Yuchengco Street at the back of the church.
+First stop was a hole in the wall, but my colleague swore by their dumplings: Dong Bei Dumplings along Yuchengco Street at the back of the church.
 The restaurant had no more than five tables, two of which were used by the owner and her assistant in making dumplings.
 This was no assembly line; the owner had a hand, literally, in dumpling-production.

 Immersion much, but what of the dumplings?
 They were savory, tender to the bite.
-My friend got us the famous steamed kutchay dumplings, the production of which we were witnessing.
+My colleague got us the famous steamed kutchay dumplings, the production of which we were witnessing.
 He ordered for us in Chinese, as if Tagalog were a foreign language.
 Most Chinoys, especially the older set, would insist on using their native languages (Fookien, Mandarin, Cantonese) like an insider’s pass.

 The word fungus at a menu posted on the wall, however, made us squirm.
-Before we were served, I had to confirm with my friend that the first item on the menu was NOT what we ordered.
+Before we were served, I had to confirm with my colleague that the first item on the menu was NOT what we ordered.
 He spoke in Fookien, after all.
 Oh well, it was true that the Chinese would eat everything that walked, crawled, flew, and swam; I should’ve guessed airborne organisms were also fair game.
 I associated fungus with skin disease.

 Before we continued on our food trail, we had a bit of food for the soul.
 At a street corner stood a curious altar – a Christian cross flanked by Buddhist images.
 Passersby stopped to pray, lighting Buddhist incense instead of Catholic candles.
 I knew of some Chinoys who went to both Catholic churches and Buddhist temples and saw no contradiction.
 This corner altar was a shrine to that Chinoy brand of religious pluralism.

 We headed on to the famous Ongpin Street – the intestine of Binondo.
 The vicinity was home to southern Chinese cuisine in the country.
 Renowned restaurants like President Grand Palace Restaurant and Eng Bee Tin Chinese Deli were located on Ongpin.
-My friend, however, ignored the latter and downright refused to take us to the former, saying that there had been a change of management and the quality of food could not match its former glory.
+My colleague, however, ignored the latter and downright refused to take us to the former, saying that there had been a change of management and the quality of food could not match its former glory.
 Instead, he took us to eateries he regularly went to.
-These places were not on Ongpin per se, but on its numerous side streets.
+These places were not on Ongpin per se but on its numerous side streets.

-After introducing us to Taiwanese delights, my friend decided we should try another local Chinatown product – from a sidewalk take-out counter.
+After introducing us to Taiwanese delights, my colleague decided we should try another local Chinatown product – from a sidewalk take-out counter.
 Although not peddled in push carts, it was still street food served in take-away portions and eaten on-the-go.
 Street food was popular in the Philippines, maybe because the average Pinoy loved to “stand by” (a Philippine English expression) on sidewalks.

 I had never been a big fan of street food in Manila.
 Not to unfairly blame the food, which could be delish, the sights and smells just did not induce appetite.
 Manila was, sadly, one of the dirtiest cities I had been to.
 Binondo was no exception.
 In fact, it was known for its filthy canals (estero – literally, estuary) choked by informal settlers and their wastes.
 Eating amidst the pungent mix of brackish water, rotting food, human excrement, and assorted garbage may require a stronger stomach.
 To be fair, places beyond estero bridges were not as smelly.